If you want to create stunning compositions, you must be familiar with lines in photography.

-As soon as you identify possible converging lines, I’d recommend you try to figure out the subject you want to use.
+As soon as you identify possible converging lines, I’d recommend you try to figure out the subject you want to use as your focal point.
 Then, once everything has come together, both compositionally and technically, take the shot.

 5. Curved Lines

-Curved lines aren’t especially different from horizontal or vertical lines; you should treat them like they always guide the viewer, and you’ll do just fine.
+Curved lines aren’t especially different from horizontal or vertical ones; you should treat them like they always guide the viewer, and you’ll do just fine.